After No! What comes next?

 It is about revealing the treasure that was taken from the colonized not just in Australia but colonized people everywhere, and making restitution beyond the beads and trinkets of appeasement of money, reclaiming useless tracts of land and other meaningless gestures.

-Restitution is about restoring what was lost and what was lost lays at the core of The Freedom Declaration.
+Restitution is about restoring what was lost and what was lost lays at the core of the Declaration.

-Just like the Declaration of Independence defined a new nation and forged the American identity, The Freedom Declaration defines a new post-industrial society for a new generation of global citizens.
+Just like the Declaration of Independence defined a new nation and forged the American identity, the Declaration defines a new post-industrial society for a new generation of global citizens.

 The socialization process is often couched in religious terms, explored in myths, simple stories and allegories that not only explain the process in ways beyond mere words, but also facilitate the successful transmission of the core principles from one generation to the next.